 I work in the areas of critical time studies and environmental humanities, with a particular focus on the relationship between time and belonging.
 I completed my PhD in Philosophy at the University of New South Wales, and was a Research Associate at the Centre for Research on Socio-Cultural Change, University of Manchester, before taking up my current role at the University Edinburgh.
-From August 2021 I will be an ISRF Mid-Career Fellow, working on a new project around phenology, time and field philosophy.
+From August 2021 I am an ISRF Mid-Career Fellow, working on a new project around phenology, time and field philosophy.

 My research is focused on two main areas: 1.
-Philosophy of social time and social aspects of time-keeping My work seeks to open up new interdisciplinary conversations between philosophy, the social sciences and design.
+Philosophy of social time and social aspects of time-keeping My work opens up new interdisciplinary conversations between philosophy, the social sciences and design.
 Building on my areas of expertise within feminist, environmental and continental philosophy, my research has argued that a deeper engagement with social time is necessary to respond to key philosophical questions around the politics of time and the construction of communities.
 I have demonstrated that such an engagement results in profound challenges to the way that time, and time-reckoning tools, have been treated by philosophers.
 Moreover my work opens new avenues for exploring philosophical methods, including engagements with designers and field-based research approaches.

 Since 2013 I have been involved in eight AHRC funded research projects, five as principal investigator.
 These projects looked at time and community, local food projects, sustainable economies, temporal design and transition towns.

 I am an editor of five collections including The Social Life of Time (Time & Society, 2020), Field Philosophy and Other Experiments (Parallax, 2019), and Participatory Research in More-than-Human Worlds (Routledge, 2016).
 Since 2019 I have been an Editor-in-Chief for the journal Time & Society (SAGE).